FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    The second regression applies when the flow depth is greater than EXCDEP, but does not include the lower flow area.
    The two variable area cross section relationships are unique and separate.
-   The total cross section flow area is the sum of the lower flow and upper (second relationship) flow areas.
+   The total cross-section flow area is the sum of the lower flow and upper (second relationship) flow areas.
    The channel top width is computed directly from the second relationship.
-   The area, wet- ted perimeter and top width are evaluated using the upper flow depth given by total depth - EXCDEP.
+   The area, wetted perimeter and top width are evaluated using the upper flow depth given by total depth - EXCDEP.
    To analyze the upper channel geometry using the XSEC program, only the cross section coordinates above the EXCDEP depth are used.

    These channel geometry relationships apply only to flow depths that are less than the channel depth (lower than the top of bank).